fusionlanguage/fut/ci.md

 > In Polish, "ci" is pronounced identically to "ć".

-Source file contents must be UTF-8 encoded with an optional (but recommended) BOM.
+Source file contents must be UTF-8 encoded with an optional BOM.

 Most of the time whitespace is insignificant in Ć source code.
 Let's continue indentation style flame wars!